 Kuba Believed That Weaving Was a Gift From the Earth-Mother

 A gift of the Earth-Mother to the Kuba, weaving was not only a fundamental part of the culture but an embodiment of the intersection between culture and nature.
 Certain 2-part patterns such as “L” and “V” occur in nature, as does the 3-part pattern “Y.” However, the 2-part pattern “X” does not.
-The use of both naturally and non-naturally occurring patterns as the foundation of weaving signifies the ways in which culture both includes and separates humanity from nature (14)Continue to 8 of 10 below.
+The use of both naturally and non-naturally occurring patterns as the foundation of weaving signifies the ways in which culture both includes and separates humanity from nature (14).

 How the Patterns Are Named